-Exceptional Education Itinerant Teacher
+► Itinerant - Exceptional Education Teacher

-A certified Special Education Teacher provides direct or consultation services to school age students with disabilities.
-Services for students are purchased on an FTE basis (352.010) not to exceed .6 FTE, to serve district students.
-Locations for these services could include but are not limited to: the student's home, hospital, neutral site, or in district operated special education programs
+An itinerant Special Education Teacher provides direct or consultation services to school age students with disabilities.
+Services for students are purchased on an FTE basis not to exceed .6 FTE, to serve district students.
+Locations for these services could include but are not limited to: the student's home, hospital, neutral site, or in district operated special education programs.